stride3d/stride-docs/en/manual/files-and-folders/project-packages/create-a-package.md

 ---

-## Using your new package
+## Using your new project package

-After creating a new package, it will be completely separate from the rest of the game.
-All code and assets in it won't be usable by any other package.
+By default, all code and assets in a newly created project package won't be accessible from any other package, due to not being referenced.

 TODO: ADD VISUALISATION